 Skip to main content

-Fall 2024 Course List Summer 2024 Course List Tabulae 2023 Registration Policies
+Fall 2024 Course List Fall 2024 Course Descriptions 2023 Tabulae Registration Policies

 The Department of Classics continues a long Carolina tradition of offering undergraduates and graduate students access to research by world-class faculty on many fascinating aspects of the ancient Greek, Roman, and broader Mediterranean worlds.
 We study, write about, and teach the language, literature, history, art, and archaeology of the Greek and Roman world and its relevance to today.
 Classics is inherently multidisciplinary, drawing on various forms of evidence and modes of interpretation in order to understand the past, and to explore how later periods, including our own, have found classical antiquity meaningful, or in some cases have misused the classical tradition in ways we must now study with an unsparing eye.